rdouda/Coursera/README.md

 - **JavaScript Programming Essentials**
   - **Week 1**
+    - Setting up the Environment/
+    - Working with Variables and Their Scope/
+    - Implementing Control Flow and Conditional Statements/
+    - Writing Your First JavaScript Function/
+    - Develop Followers Count Milestone Alerts Using Functions/
     - Develop Product Feedback Survey Form Using Events/
   - **Week 2**
+    - Working with Array Iteration for Restaurant Menu List/
     - Display Employee Information Using Array Methods/
     - Develop an Application to Create Book Management System using Objects/
     - Create Text Analysis Tool for Speed Testing Using String Manipulations/